 - 28.1.
 Shropshire Council carries out its salting operations based on the guidance in the Code of Practice.
 This is indicated in Appendix 2 of this document. - 28.2.
-Route optimisation carried out by Shropshire Council allows for a spread rate of 20 grams/m2, with the exception of routes from Hodnet depot, which have a spread rate of 30grams/m2 to allow for salt stored in heaps at Manor House Lane.
+Route optimisation carried out by Shropshire Council allows for route capacity of 20 grams/m2 with the exception of routes from Hodnet depot, which have a spread rate of 30grams/m2, to allow for salt stored externally and covered with sheeting at Manor House Lane.